-There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will improve health outcomes for these individuals, as well as for those who would otherwise have been exposed to their secondhand smoke or smoking in utero.^{1,13,14} A very strong body of evidence has shown a causal link between combustible cigarette smoking and diseases in nearly every organ, cancer (e.g. lung, liver, and colorectal cancer), diminished health status, exacerbation of asthma, inflammation, impaired immune function, age-related macular degeneration, harms to the fetus, diabetes, erectile dysfunction, arthritis, and premature death.
-Research also shows that secondhand smoke causes cancers, respiratory disease, cardiovascular disease, stroke, and harms to infant and child health.14
+There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will likely improve health outcomes for these individuals, as well as for those who would otherwise have been exposed to their secondhand smoke or smoking in utero.
+A very strong body of evidence has shown a causal link between combustible cigarette smoking and diseases in nearly every organ, cancer (e.g. lung, liver, and colorectal cancer), diminished health status, exacerbation of asthma, inflammation, impaired immune function, age-related macular degeneration, harms to the fetus, diabetes, erectile dysfunction, arthritis, and premature death.
+Research also shows that secondhand smoke causes cancers, respiratory disease, cardiovascular disease, stroke, and harm to infant and child health.

-Beyond the youth who are directly impacted by this bill, HB 1054 may also provide health benefits to infants and children who would potentially, in the absence of the bill, be exposed to secondhand smoke or smoking in utero.
+Beyond the youth who are directly impacted by this bill, SB 6048 may also provide health benefits to infants and children who would potentially, in the absence of the bill, be exposed to secondhand smoke or smoking in utero.
 Data from the Pregnancy Risk Assessment Monitoring System (PRAMS) from 2010-2012 indicate that smoking rates among pregnant women before and during pregnancy are highest among mothers younger than 20 (36%) and remain high for mothers 20 to 24 years of age (32%).
 Because women often are not aware that they are pregnant until several weeks into their pregnancy, the smoking rates in the months leading up to pregnancy can have an important impact on fetal development and growth.
 One study found that the babies of young mothers living in an area with a higher tobacco purchase age during pregnancy actually had better birth outcomes than their counterparts.

-There is also strong evidence that decreased vaping rates would lead to improved health outcomes. ^{18,19} Many studies, including a comprehensive report published in 2016 by the Surgeon General, have found that vaping products contain substances that are harmful to humans (e.g. metals, traces of cancer-causing nitrosamines, formaldehyde, and mercury) and that smoking electronic cigarettes is associated with adverse effects such as airway and lung obstruction and harms at the cellular level.
-20 Evidence also indicates that product labels often did not show the concentrations of solvents and flavoring and that products labeled nicotine free were sometimes found to actually contain nicotine in high concentrations.
+There is also strong evidence that decreased vaping rates would lead to improved health outcomes.
+Many studies, including a comprehensive report published in 2016 by the Surgeon General, have found that vaping products contain substances that are harmful to humans (e.g. metals, traces of cancer-causing nitrosamines, formaldehyde, and mercury) and that smoking electronic cigarettes is associated with adverse effects such as airway and lung obstruction and harms at the cellular level.
+Evidence also indicates that product labels often did not show the concentrations of solvents and flavoring and that products labeled nicotine free were sometimes found to actually contain nicotine in high concentrations.
 There was also variability in product concentrations from cartridge-to-cartridge.
-There is a lack of evidence of the long-term impacts of vaping on human health as vapor products are relatively new. ^{18,19}
+There is a lack of evidence of the long-term impacts of vaping on human health as vapor products are relatively new.

-Given the limited evidence on the long-term impacts of vapor products, the literature suggests that vaping may have less adverse effects or result in less exposure to harmful substances than combustible cigarettes. ^{18,19} However, there is insufficient evidence to determine if vaping products are effectively being used to reduce or quit combustible cigarette use.
-While some studies suggest that e-cigarettes may be useful cessation tools or may help smokers decrease their use of combustible cigarettes, other studies have found that e-cigarette use is associated with a decreased likelihood of quitting combustible cigarettes and increased consumption of combustible cigarettes.
-21-24 A 2016 meta-analysis by Kalkhoran concluded that e-cigarettes, as they are currently being used, are actually associated with lower quit rates among combustible cigarette smokers.
-24 Further, while evidence supporting the use of e-cigarettes as a cessation tool for combustible cigarettes is weak for adults, it remains untested among youth and young adults.
-20 In addition, emerging evidence suggests that youth and adults who start using electronic cigarettes may be more likely than their peers to begin using combustible cigarettes and other tobacco products. ^{25,26}
+Given the limited evidence on the long-term impacts of vapor products, the literature suggests that vaping may have less adverse effects or result in less exposure to harmful substances than combustible cigarettes.
+However, there is insufficient evidence to determine if vaping products are effectively being used to reduce or quit combustible cigarette use.
+While some studies suggest that e-cigarettes may be useful cessation tools or may help smokers decrease their use of combustible cigarettes, other studies have found that e-cigarette use is associated with a decreased likelihood of quitting combustible cigarettes and increased consumption of combustible cigarettes.21-24 A 2016 meta-analysis by Kalkhoran concluded that e-cigarettes, as they are currently being used, are actually associated with lower quit rates among combustible cigarette sis weak for adults, it remains untested among youth and young adults.
+In addition, emerging evidence suggests that youth and adults who start using electronic cigarettes may be more likely than their peers to begin using combustible cigarettes and other tobacco products.

-Will improving health outcomes for youth and young adults impacted by HB 1054 impact health disparities?
+Will improving health outcomes for youth and young adults impacted by SB 6048 impact health disparities?